Gas Well Drilling Accidents and Marcellus Shale Operations in West Virginia

 Damages and injuries associated with the fracking process can include the pumping of various liquids and chemicals underground.
 These liquids are not always waste products that are inert or safe, and have been found to contaminate land, soil, and underground waterways, rendering it impossible to use these natural resources.

 When hydraulic fracturing occurs close to farming or residential areas, crops and people may be affected with serious damages that can cause physical problems.
 You have the right to seek a remedy against the negligence of the entities involved, so injured persons need to consult with an experienced personal injury attorney, like Attorney James Fox at the Fox Law Office, PLLC.
-Our office has more than two decades of experience in filing insurance claims on behalf of injured and deceased clients, and can help you get results.
+Our office has more than three decades of experience in filing insurance claims on behalf of injured and deceased clients, and can help you get results.

 Get Help After a Natural Gas Drilling Truck Accident